 Preparing your home for the new owners

-It is very helpful if you prepare a briefing sheet for the new owner.
+It would be very helpful if you prepared a briefing sheet for the new owner.
 This should include how to operate the boiler and alarm, the location of the meters, fuse box and stopcock, and any other information.
 You could either label all keys or leave them in the lock that they operate.
-Don’t forget shed and garage keys, or those for the window locks.
+Don’t forget the shed and garage keys, or those for the window locks.

 Give yourself a money makeover